 Works of master playwrights and screenwriters are read and discussed.
 In-class writing exercises, "sense memory" prompts, and strategies for developing dynamic character-based storytelling for the stage are covered during first half of course.
 Students then adapt and expand this work to create a 20-minute screenplay.
+2 lecture / 2 laboratory hours

-THR 150 Scenic Techniques for the Entertainment Industry
+Scenic Techniques for the Entertainment Industry THR 150